vaidehi-sawant-git/Airline-Management/README.md

   }
 ```
 - Once you've added your db config as listed above, go to the src folder from your terminal and execute `npx sequelize db:create`
+and then execute
+`npx sequelize db:migrate`

+## DB Design
+- Airplane Table
+- Flight Table
+- Airport Table
+- City Table

+- A Flight belongs to a Airplane but one Airplane can be used in multiple Flights.
+- A City can many Airports but an Airport can have only one City.
+- One Airport can have many Flights, but a Flight can have only one Airport.